The Nutty Professor (franchise): Nutty Professor II: The Klumps (2000)

-The Nutty Professor (2008)
+The Nutty Professor: Facing the Fear (2008)

-Also known as The Nutty Professor: Facing The Fear, it is an animated legacy-sequel to the original film, it follows the workings of Julius Kelp's grandson.
+As a CGI animation film, it serves as a legacy-sequel to the original film, and follows the workings of Julius Kelp's grandson.

 Harold Kelp is an aspiring inventor, who struggles to perfect his experiments.
 Intimidated by his grandfather's legacy, Harold has dreams of his failure taking the form of a giant monster.
 After coming into conflict with a group of angry individuals involved in one of his demonstrations, Harold decides to attend a science academy run by his grandfather, Professor Julius Kelp.
 Upon arriving at the school, Harold meets a beautiful woman named Polly McGreggor, with whom he becomes infatuated.
 Determined to win her affection, Harold finds and takes his grandfather's secret potion.
 The elixir unleashes Harold's confident, self-loving alternate personality that calls himself Jack.
 Though initially popular with the fellow students, Jack's outrageous behavior gets out of control and causes more mischief than Harold had anticipated.
 Due to Harold's continued time evolving into Jack, his grades begin slipping.
 Learning of Harold's actions, Julius once again takes the potion to become Buddy Love.
 In his alternate form as Buddy Love, Julius teaches his grandson to appreciate who he is and to be comfortable in his own skin.
 Harold's anxieties are accidentally unleashed by one of Professor Kelp's inventions, as the visionary monster from his nightmares.
 Harold bravely faces his fears, and defeats the creature.
 In doing so, Harold says goodbye to Jack once and for all before sharing a kiss with Polly.